cjlise/cjlise.github.io/_posts/2020-08-30-NetLogo-ProductAdoption.md

 excerpt: "Simulation, Agent Based Modeling, NetLogo, Diffusion, ABM"
 ---

-# Product Adoption Simulation With Network And Broadcast Influence Using NetLogo
 ## WHAT IS IT?
 The purpose of this model is to evaluate the adoption of a new product accross a social network.
 It also take into account broadcast influence.